bsclifton/w126.net/_posts/2019-10-23-inspection.md

 ## Taking the car to the pros

 Before taking the car anywhere, I cleaned the car up a bit.
 Got it washed, took all the floor mats out, took all the trash out from under the seats and in the trunk.
 During this process, you might find some interesting things and also documentation.
-Unfortunately, this car didn't have the owners manual or original data card.
+Unfortunately, this car didn't have the owner's manual or original data card.
 But many older Mercedes-Benz will have a smaller copy of the data card under one of the rear seats, which I did find (and carefully removed).
 While cleaning under the seats, I found pieces of broken glass, likely from a broken side window.
 This could be related to the dent I found on the passenger side rear window.